darrenklein/git-to-json/README.md

 }
 ```

+It probably goes without saying, but this app requires that it is run in a directory that has been established as a git repository.

 ### Options

 As noted, the default behavior is to create a file named `git-commit-info.js` adjacent to your `package.json` file.
 You can also provide an optional directory and customize the file's name and content with the following options: